Entries for the 2024 competition are now open. Participants have until 17 January 2024 at 23:59 ET to enter.

 Why do we do this?
 We find categories restrictive and so 2020.
 We want to be able to reward your great work in the best way possible.
 So the jury members will decide on the best work overall and come to a consensus on how to divide the US$5,000 cash prize.

-We’ve always set ourselves the goal of being language-agnostic, and thanks to the support of the Google News Initiative, the application form for this year is available in English, Spanish, Portuguese, Russian, French, Arabic, Ukrainian and Chinese.
-Entries in other languages need to fill the application form in Englis and provide as much translation as possible in order for our Jury to fully appreciate your work.
+We've always set ourselves the goal of being language-agnostic, and thanks to the support of Google, the application form for this year is available in English, Spanish, Portuguese, Russian, French, Arabic, Ukrainian and Chinese (simplified and traditional).
+Entries in other languages need to fill the application form in English and provide as much translation as possible in order for our Jury to fully appreciate your work.

 If participants want to be considered for a portfolio or a Young Talent prize, they just have to specify that on the online form and we’ll take note of it.
-A portfolio or Young Talent entry had to include no more than 10 examples of work, to be added via the link section of the application form.
+A portfolio or Young Talent entry has to include examples of work, to be added via the link section of the application form.

 - The judges appreciate short, concise, and well-curated entries that pare the work to its essentials.